dymodi/dymodi.github.io/Research/Paper/Crowd-Delivery/Revision-History.md

 Here we reply to the weaknesses indicated by the reviewers from SenSys.

+### Revision guidelines

+1. Keep focusing on public transport and make it as an innovation.
+2. Keep the consideration of time constraints.
+3. Keep large scale simulation and small scale in-field experiment.
+4. Find and compare with some well-known baslines.
+5. Remove the overclaim about the detour, focus on the **public transport**
+6. Explain how to resolve the "station to door" problem.

+### Comments details

 **Reviewer A, RevExp 2, OveMer 1**

 Strengths:

-1. <span style="background-color:blue">Using public transport to delivery package with time guarantee is interesting.</span>
+1. Using public transport to delivery package with time guarantee is interesting.

 2. Reasonable theoretical analysis is provided.